jfucci/maze-algorithm-viewer/README.md

 * Use the step slider to view the algorithm's progress at a specific point in time.
 * The step number is the total number of steps the algorithm has gone through.
 It will not count past the solving of the maze.
 * Use the drop-down menu to change the algorithm used to solve the maze.
 The maze will update the cells, staying at the time specified by the step slider.
+* The start and end cells are able to be moved.
+Simply click on one, and then click on the cell to which it should be moved.

 Algorithms Included
 -------------------